-Some material may require additional characterization prior to disposal.
+Some material (i.e. solid waste, drummed liquid waste, significantly impacted soil, or other materials) may require additional characterization prior to disposal.
+If drums and containers of liquid wastes are encountered, suspend excavation in that area and notify the engineer and the environmental consultant immediately.
+Drums and containers of liquid wastes shall be overpacked or drummed and spilled liquid wastes shall be containerized by others.
 Provide for the temporary stockpiling of up to 200 cubic yards of contaminated material on-site that require additional characterization.
-Construct and maintain a temporary stockpile of the material in accordance with NR 718.05(3), including, but not limited to, placement of the contaminated soil/fill material on an impervious surface and covering the stockpile with impervious material to prevent infiltration of precipitation.
+Construct and maintain a temporary stockpile of the material in accordance with NR 718.05(3), including, but not limited to, placement of the contaminated soil/fill material on an impervious, bermed area and covering the stockpile with impervious material to prevent infiltration of precipitation and/or contact with surface water runoff.
 The Department's environmental consultant will collect representative samples of the stockpiled material, laboratory-analyze the samples, and advise the contractor, within 10 business days of the construction of the stockpile, of disposal requirements.
-The stockpiled material shall be disposed either at the WDNR-licensed disposal facility by the contractor or, if characterized as hazardous waste, by the Department.
+The stockpiled material shall be disposed either at the WDNRlicensed disposal facility by the contractor or, if characterized as hazardous waste, by the Department.
 As an alternative to temporarily stockpiling contaminated material that requires additional characterization, the contractor has the option of suspending excavation in those areas where such material is encountered until such time as characterization is completed.